“That was so many years ago,” the old witch said to no one.

 The spring of that year was a weird one.
 The normally noisy house (sequestered in the sprawling, semi-wild orchard at the foot of a mountain) was quiet.

 All of Nala’s siblings were finally old enough to go on a real market tour, out east, to the dry side of the mountains.
-Nala had never been.
+Nala had never been, even though she was the oldest kid in the house.

 Something in Nala doubted how dry the “dry side” was.
 It seemed outrageous!
 The valley was lush and wet year round, and yet they all said once you made it over the Wraithwood crags, it was all desert.